KXLAA/FEM-01-huddle-landing-page/README.md

 }
 ```

 Another way i added to the modularity to this project was utilizing functional naming for my scss color variables.
-I first defined a color pallette with descriptive naming :
+I first defined a color pallette with descriptive naming:

 ```SCSS
   // Descriptive naming